 The Board is responsible for the proper and effective management of Stonewater.
 The Board, working with the Executive Directors Group led by the Chief Executive, undertakes this role through strategic direction, establishing a framework for delegation, and holding the Executive Directors Group to account for performance.
 This includes accountability to residents and other stakeholders, such as funding providers and partner local authorities.
-Board Members are listed on page 2.
+Board Members and the Executive Directors Group are listed on page 2.
 The Board comprised eleven members at 31 March 2017 including the Chief Executive.

-Current obligations of board members to the Board and the Association
+Current obligations of Board members to the Board and the Association